percona/percona-server/doc/source/management/data_at_rest_encryption.rst

 <https://dev.mysql.com/doc/refman/5.7/en/replication-options-binary-log.html#sysvar_binlog_checksum>`_
 variables to be turned ``ON``.

-While replicating, master sends the stream of decrypted binary log events to a slave (SSL connections can be set up to encrypt them in transport).
-That said, masters and slaves use separate keyring storages and are free to use differing keyring plugins.
+While replicating, source sends the stream of decrypted binary log events to a replica (SSL connections can be set up to encrypt them in transport).
+That said, sources and replicas use separate keyring storages and are free to use differing keyring plugins.

 Dumping of encrypted binary logs involves decryption, and can be done using